 1. Amazon Web Services (AWS)

-For those working with generative AI, AWS offers Amazon Bedrock, a service that allows you to connect to large language models from third-party developers and run them without the need to manually configure the infrastructure.
 It is worth mentioning Deep Learning AMIs, pre-configured images of environments with GPU support.
 It allows you to quickly start a project on a familiar stack without wasting time on configuration.
 AWS has a clear advantage for teams that need flexibility and access to a broad ecosystem of services.

 2. Microsoft Azure

 A separate block is Cognitive Services.
 This is a set of APIs that allow you to quickly add facial recognition, speech, emotion, text, translation, etc. to a product — without deep knowledge in the field of machine learning, which is very convenient when you need to implement something as quickly as possible.
 And of course, it’s hard not to mention the integration with the OpenAI API, including GPT models, which are now available through Azure.
-For businesses working with generative AI, this opens up a wide range of opportunities, while keeping data within the Azure infrastructure, which can be critical from a security perspective.
+For businesses working with generative AI, this opens up a wide range of opportunities while keeping data within the Azure infrastructure, which can be critical from a security perspective.
 Azure is a good fit for those who value stability, integration with corporate systems, and granular control over processes without having to delve deeply into the infrastructure details at every step.

 3. Google Cloud Platform (GCP)